 The styles that correlate to question section tags and to eLearning proxies can be edited using the project's cascading stylesheet.
-The following are MadCap-specific styles that support eLearning features in Flare.
+The following are MadCap-specific styles that support eLearning features in Flare Desktop.

-MadCap:correctFeedback Modifies the appearance of content that is shown as feedback when the eLearning question is answered correctly.
+Style Description MadCap:correctFeedback Modifies the appearance of content that is shown as feedback when the eLearning question is answered correctly.
 MadCap:eLearningToolbarProxy Modifies the look of the container holding the eLearning Toolbar for adding navigation buttons to topics.
 MadCap:incorrectFeedback Modifies the appearance of content that is shown as feedback when the eLearning question is answered incorrectly.
 MadCap:multipleChoice Modifies the look of question sections that have been inserted in the XML Editor.
 This consists of the MadCap question, MadCap multipleChoiceItem, MadCap correctFeedback, MadCap incorrectFeedback, and MadCap submitQuestionButton sections.
 MadCap:multipleChoiceItem Modifies the look of the answer in the XML Editor that has been inserted within the MadCap multipleChoice section.
 MadCap:question Modifies the look of the question in the XML Editor that has been inserted within the MadCap multipleChoice section.

-MadCap:submitQuestionButton

-Modifies the look of the submit button that can be added to eLearning question sections for HTML5 output.
+Style Description MadCap:submitQuestionButton Modifies the look of the submit button that can be added to eLearning question sections for HTML5 output.
 In the stylesheet, select the Unclassified > mc-label property to change the label for the button.

-MadCap:testResultsProxy

-Modifies the look of the container holding the Test Results when customizing the eLearning test results pages.

-NOTE Styles for the test results and eLearning toolbar are handled using skins.
-The skin files allow you to control how these components look and feel in your course.
-See "Editing the Test Results Skin Component" on page 109 and "Editing the eLearning Toolbar Skin Component" on page 98.
+Medium: (default) MadCap submitQuestionButton mc-label: Accept mc-language: MadCap:testResultsProxy Modifies the look of the container holding the Test Results when customizing the eLearning test results pages. files allow you to control how th s and eLearning toolbar are handled using skins.
+The skin nese components look and feel in your course.
+See "Editing nt" on page 111 and "Editing the eLearning Toolbar Skin